lxsmnsyc/the-game/docs/stats.md

 ### Agility

 - Each point increases `Movespeed` by 1 (capped at 500)
-- Each point increases `Casting Time Reduction` by 1
+- Each point increases `Cooldown Reduction` by 1

 ### Intelligence